 What bread do I use for stuffing?

 That is the beauty of it all!
 When you make it homemade, you can use any bread you like.
-We usually use any bread that we have around that will likely go bad soon.
+We usually use any bread that we have around that will likely go bad soon (but not moldy.)
 Why waste it, right?

-But the bread that goes best are sourdough and any kind of a hard bread (tho you can use store brand sandwich bread as well.)
+But the bread that a lot of people love to use are sourdough and any kind of a hard bread (tho you can use store brand sandwich bread as well.)
 Baguettes are great for stuffing and we have even used homemade Italian bread.

-We like to mix ours up and use some wheat bread and some kind of a white bread (like sourdough or a baguette.)
+We like to mix ours up and use some wheat bread and some kind of a white bread.
 Not only does it add a little bit of a nice color difference, it adds a nice flavor variety too.